AMiller42/Vim-TC-Proofs/README.md

 * There's probably other differences, but I don't feel like thinking of them.

 You can try any of these programs yourself by opening Vim, then copy/pasting the program in to have it execute each command one after another.

+You can also try them at [Try it Online!](https://tio.run/##K/sPBAA) using the V interpreter, which is backwards compatible with Vim.